Florida coronavirus cases jump 50% as surge continues

 The state reported 409 deaths this week, bringing the total to more than 39,000 since its first in March 2020.
 The state’s peak happened in mid-August 2020, when 1,266 people died over a seven-day period.
 Deaths usually follow increases in hospitalizations by a few weeks.

+DeSantis said his executive order barring mask mandates at schools will improve students' experience and make it easier for them to focus on learning.

 “I have (three) young kids.
 My wife and I are not going to do the mask with the kids.
-We never have, we won’t.
+We never have; we won’t.
 I want to see my kids smiling.
 I want them having fun,” DeSantis said at a news conference in southwest Florida a few hours before he signed the executive order.
 DeSantis is seeking reelection next year and has been positioning himself nationally for a possible 2024 presidential bid.

+DeSantis also contended there is no evidence masks prevent outbreaks at schools, which is at odds with the Centers for Disease Control and Prevention's guidelines recommending “universal indoor masking for all teachers, staff, students, and visitors to K-12 schools, regardless of vaccination status.”

-But his critics are blaming his unwillingness to mandate mask wearing, such as his executive order barring mask requirements at public schools.
+His critics say his unwillingness to mandate mask wearing endangers the health of students and staff.

 “We know that masks are a simple and effective way to help prevent virus spread, and from a medical perspective it makes absolutely zero sense to discourage their use,” said Dr. Bernard Ashby, head of Florida's progressive Committee to Protect Health Care.
 "DeSantis’ power grab will put the health of kids and teachers alike at risk.”

-DeSantis' decision came after the Broward County school board voted to require masks and other districts and colleges around the state were considering it.
+DeSantis' decision came after the Broward County school board voted to require masks and other districts and colleges across the state were considering it.

 “We will have to change our policy,” Broward board member Debbi Hixon told the South Florida SunSentinel.
 “I am not looking to defy the governor.
 I believe it is an irresponsible decision but if it is the law, I will agree to follow it.”